chtoucas/Narvalo.NET/docs/issues.md

 Miscs
 -----

-- Finish localization in french and english.
+- Finish localization in french and english (check XXX) + Review SuppressMessage.
+  * Narvalo.Core OK
+  * Narvalo.Fx OK
 - There might be a conflict with the new package format and our target `Package`.
 - Update CodeFormatter when it supports C# 7.0.
 After that, change from `format-code.cmd` to `format-code.ps1`.